Frequently Asked Questions About Daymark Living

 Do you provide transportation?

-Daymark Living offers scheduled transportation to and from major public transportation and workplace hubs, as well as for shopping, errands, and outings.
-Individualized transportation can be arranged at an additional cost, and there will always be a vehicle on-site in case of an emergency.
+Daymark Living offers scheduled transportation to and from local employers, as well as for shopping, errands, and outings.
+Individualized transportation can be arranged at an additional cost.

 What medical services are provided?

-Licensed nurse personnel are on-site daily to care for sick residents and administer medications if needed.
+Licensed nurse personnel are on-site 24/7 to care for sick residents, administer medications if needed, and provide routine care.
 We are working with local medical practices who are interested in providing primary care services as needed, and we are also in close proximity to the Baylor Scott & White Medical Center in case of emergencies.

 What if my loved one has a medical condition that needs to be checked regularly?

-Medical conditions will be monitored by our registered nurse who will follow the doctor’s orders for administration of medication treating the resident’s condition.
+Medical conditions will be monitored by our nursing staff who will follow the doctor’s orders for administration of medication treating the resident’s condition.

 What kind of oversight is in place that will be able to help residents get through their day?